Midtrans/Merchant-Server-for-Midtrans-Mobile-SDK-Python-Sample/tokenization-example/readme.md

 * Put your server key in the server key section in `app.py`
 * Run the server `$ python app.py`

+The server will run on port 5000 by default.
+You can configure this in `app.py` in the `APPLICATION_PORT` variable.

 ## Usage with SDK

 Put the merchant URL in the SDK init pointing to where you host this server and the SDK will function accordingly